Breastfeeding at Work

 You are less likely to be distracted on the job because you had to leave a sick baby with a sitter.
 Or because you are worried about milk production or some other breastfeeding issue.

 If you are able to pump every few hours, you are less likely to develop a breast infection (mastitis).
-This is a health problems that may require you to take one or more days off work.
+This is a health problem that may require you to take one or more days off work.

-Other work place issues to think about are:
+Other workplace issues to think about are: